lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

             }

         You can specify one of the tasks you specified in your datasource, see :ref:`docker-datasource-predictions` for reference.
-        Alternatively, you can use **lightly_pretagging** as the task to use object detections created by the Lightly Worker itself.
+        Alternatively, set the task to **lightly_pretagging** to use object detections created by the Lightly Worker itself.
         See :ref:`docker-pretagging` for reference.

         The supported score types are explained in :ref:`lightly-active-learning-scorers`.